Helping Kids Cope During the Pandemic.

 Sometimes the ability to name the feeling is enough, sometimes they might need a bit more help with making their uncomfortable

-3. Monitor their exposure and reassure them.
+feeling a little more comfortable. - Monitor their exposure and reassure them.

 The media can get a bit crazy.
 It might not be about the virus itself, but images of empty shelves, people crying due to unemployment,